MMDPROJECT/Data-Science-Assignments/README.md

 ## pset0

 **Summary:**
-Introductory exercises focusing on Python basics, data loading, cleaning, summary statistics, and simple visualizations using pandas and matplotlib.
+Introductory exercises focusing on data loading, cleaning, summary statistics, and simple visualizations using pandas and matplotlib.

 **Techniques Applied:**
 - Writing A Formal Data Analysis Report (Including; Partitioning the Report into Different Sections such as, Abstract, Introduction, Data, Methodology, Conclusion, etc.)